 Equities

-Wall Street futures were in the red, while TSX futures edged lower.
+Wall Street futures were mixed, while TSX futures pointed lower.

-In Canada, investors are getting results from Gibson Energy Inc. and Cargojet Inc.
+In Canada, investors are getting results from TMX Group Ltd., Gibson Energy Inc. and Cargojet Inc.

 On Wall Street, markets are watching earnings from Palantir Technologies Inc., Loews Corp. and Tyson Foods Inc.